Who treats pain

 - How long it takes to find the right dose

 To help you make informed decisions about pain relief, it is important that you understand the medical terms used by your cancer doctor and specialist nurses.
 Don't be afraid to ask questions and get them to explain things to you in terms you understand.
 For example, you may hear the term analgesia, which means painkilling drugs.
 Sometimes doctors and nurses forget that the words they use every day are not familiar to everyone.
 So let them know if you don't understand what they mean.
-There is a list of questions to ask your doctor at the end of this section of CancerHelp UK.
+There is a list of questions to ask your doctor at the end of this section.

 Some doctors spend all their time treating pain and symptoms.
 They are called palliative care doctors.
 Many hospitals now have dedicated pain clinics.
 These clinics are not just for people with cancer.
 The staff who work there are experts in treating all types of pain.
 If you are having treatment in a hospice or at home, the specialist team helping to manage your pain may be called a symptom control team or a palliative care team.